 But without mankind, there would be no point and, ultimately, no reason for the world to exist at all.
 Only Man seeks to create; only Man strives to become more than he is; and only Man directs his efforts toward ideals that transcend mere survival and procreation.

 If we are to act as responsible custodians of the world, however, we have to stop from time to time and let the world remind us what those ideals are.

-In the late 1800s, the illustrious Samson Raphael Hirsch announced his plan to travel from Germany to see the storied mountain ranges of Switzerland.
+In the late 1800s, the great Rabbi Samson Raphael Hirsch announced his plan to travel from Germany to see the storied mountain ranges of Switzerland.
 This was entirely in keeping with Rabbi Hirsch’s philosophy of integrating worldly knowledge and experience into his religious outlook.
-That being said, the incomparable leader of European Jewry was well into his seventies, seemingly much too old to undertake such an adventure.
+That being said, the incomparable leader of Orthodox Jewry was well into his seventies, seemingly much too old to undertake such an adventure.

 Some of the rabbi’s closets acolytes questioned the wisdom of embarking on such a strenuous journey at his advanced age.
 The rabbi replied that it was precisely because of his age that he felt it necessary to go.